turbot/flowpipe-docs/docs/flowpipe-hcl/trigger/query.md

 # query

-The query trigger will execute a SQL query on a schedule and can pass row changes as an input to the defined pipeline.
+The query trigger will execute an SQL query on a schedule and can pass row changes as input to the defined pipeline.
 The query trigger supports the same database engines as the [query step](/docs/flowpipe-hcl/step/query).

 ```hcl
 trigger "query" "expired_access_keys" {